-The Decision Review System regulations detailed separately shall apply.
+The ECB's Decision Review System detailed separately shall apply.

-2.3 Law 2.2 - Change of umpire - shall apply except that if there has to be a change of umpire, the duties of all umpires shall be determined by ECB.

-2.4 Law 2.7 - Fitness for play - shall apply with the addition that:
+- 2.3 Law 2.2 Change of umpire shall apply except that if there has to be a change of umpire, the duties of all umpires shall be determined by ECB. - 2.4 Law 2.7 Fitness for play shall apply with the addition that:

 The safety of all persons within the ground is of paramount importance to the ECB.
-In the event that any threatening circumstance, whether actual or perceived, comes to the attention of any Umpire (including for example weather, pitch invasions, act of God, etc), then the players and officials should immediately be asked to leave the field of play in a safe and orderly manner and to relocate to a secure and safe area (depending on each particular threat) pending the satisfactory passing or resolution of such threat or risk to the reasonable satisfaction of the venue safety officer and/or the Umpire as the circumstances may require.
+In the event that any threatening circumstance to any person, whether actual or perceived, comes to the attention of any umpire (including for example weather, pitch invasions, act of God, etc), then the players, officials and any other person should immediately be asked to either leave the field of play in a safe and orderly manner and relocate to a safe and secure area, or to remain on the field of play or to not enter the field of play, in each case depending on the particular threat and as instructed by the Designated Safety Officer in accordance with the Note on Overriding Safety Concerns which appears at the top of this document.

+- 2.5 Law 2.8 Suspension of play in dangerous or unreasonable circumstances shall apply with the following additions: - 2.5.1 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object. - 2.5.2 Following any inspection, the umpires will report their findings immediately to both captains and to the Ground Authority.

+2.6 Floodlights

-- $2.5 \ {\hbox{Law}} \ 2.8 {\hbox{Suspension of play in dangerous or unreasonable circumstances shall apply with the following additions:}$ - ${\it 2.5.1}\, \hbox{The Umpires shall disregard any shadow on the pitch from the stadium or from any permanent object.}$ - 2.5.2 Following any inspection, the Umpires will report their findings immediately to both Captains and to the Ground Authority. - 2.6 Floodlights - 2.6.1 In floodlight matches, the floodlights will be turned on for the whole of the match.
-In the event of floodlight malfunction or if the floodlights cannot be used for safety reasons with resultant loss of time, then The Hundred Playing Condition 12.3 shall apply. - 2.6.2 Use of floodlights does not preclude the application of Hundred Playing Condition 2.5. - 2.6.3 In non-floodlit matches where the home authority has confirmed prior to the commencement of the match that floodlights are available, if in the opinion of the Umpires natural light has deteriorated to an unsuitable level, they may authorise the home authority to turn on the floodlights so that the match may continue in acceptable conditions.
-Once the floodlights have been turned on, they shall remain on for the duration of the game.
+- 2.6.1 In floodlit matches, the default is that floodlights will be turned on for the whole of the match.
+However, umpires shall delay switching on the floodlights if natural light is such that floodlights are not required.
+In the event of floodlight malfunction or if the floodlights cannot be used for safety reasons with resultant loss of time, then Playing Conditions 12.5 and 12.6 shall apply as appropriate. - 2.6.2 Use of floodlights does not preclude the application of Playing Condition 2.5. - 2.6.3 In non-floodlit matches where the home authority has confirmed prior to the commencement of the match that floodlights are available, if in the opinion of the Umpires natural light has deteriorated to an unsuitable level, they may authorise the home authority to turn on the floodlights so that the match may continue in acceptable conditions. - 2.7 Law 2.15 Correctness of scores shall apply.
+For the avoidance of doubt, a first innings score may only be corrected where necessary prior to the commencement of the subsequent teaminnings of the match.
+See also Playing Conditions 3.2, 19.2 and Law 16.10.